rossswan/magento-professional-developer-exam-notes/architecture.md

   - *magento2-language* - for i18n packages
   - *magento2-component* - relates to `vendor/magento/magento2-base`
   - *magento2-library* - relates to core framework `vendor/magento/framework`

+## Dependency Injection
+### Using di.xml
+**Dependency Injection (generally)** - Adding a class you need via your class's `__construct()` method instead of instantiating a `new` instance of it.

+Similarly, di.xml lets you tell Magento what classes you need so it can give them to you.

+In practice, it looks like this:
+- `<preference>` lets you substitute one class for another
+- `<virtualType>` lets you create a new class

+### Factory Classes
+By default, when you inject a class in `__construct()` Magento will inject one saved instance of this class.
+If another class is also injecting that same class it will receive the same instance.

+You can get around this with a factory class.
+Instead of requesting `ClassName` you will request `ClassNameFactory`.
+When you need an instance of class name you will create one like `$instance = $this->classNameFactory->create()`

+Magento will create Factory classes for you, automatically (in `generated/`), even for user defined classes.
+Each factory class has one method, `create()`, which returns a unique instance of the class.

+### Injecting a class vs injecting its factory
+If the object "has state" (i.e. has unique data that only applies to a given instance) ues a factory.

+Ex1: A Product object will have a unique name/price/sku etc. This has state and should be created with a factory.

+Ex2: A resource model just interacts with a db.
+There's nothing unique about one instance vs another, so it does not have state and can be injected as a singelton

+### Object Manager
+The object manager is part of the Magento core code that manages an array of all currently existing objects within an app.
+When you request an object type, it checks if that type is already in the array.
+If not, it creates it and adds it to the array.
+The object also checks for any preferences defined in di.xml.
+The OM will also check if any plugins are defined in di.xml and, if so, will auto-generate the necessary `\Interceptor`

+You will rarely explicitly call the object manager (and if you do, you should NEVER do so in a .phtml file)